NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 {{Section 2.4.2 of !RFC9460}} states that SVCB RRsets SHOULD only have a single RR in AliasMode, and that if multiple AliasMode RRs are present, clients or recursive resolvers SHOULD pick one at random.
 Different from SVCB ({{Section 2.4.2 of RFC9460}}), DELEG allows for multiple AliasMode RRs to be present in a single DELEG RRset.
-Note however that the target of a DELEG RR in AliasMode is an SVCB RRset for the "dns" service type adhering fully to the Service Binding Mapping for DNS Servers as specified in {{!RFC9461}}.
+Note however that the target of a DELEG RR in AliasMode is a SVCB RRset for the "dns" service type adhering fully to the Service Binding Mapping for DNS Servers as specified in {{!RFC9461}}.

 {{Section 2.4.1 of !RFC9460}} states that within an SVCB RRset, all RRs SHOULD have the same mode, and that if an RRset contains a record in AliasMode, the recipient MUST ignore any ServiceMode records in the set.
 Different from SVCB, mixed ServiceMode and AliasMode RRs are allowed in a DELEG RRset.